here-tunan/tunan-blog/README.md

 - **Blog & Articles**: Clean and readable interface for blog posts, with full Markdown rendering support.
 - **Command Palette Search**: A fast, keyboard-driven search interface (like VS Code or GitHub) to quickly find articles and navigate the site.
 - **Interactive Comment System**: Integrated with [Remark42](https://remark42.com/) for a privacy-focused, self-hosted commenting experience.
-- **View Count Tracking**: Tracks and displays view counts for each article.
+- **View Count Tracking**: Tracks and displays view counts for each article with real client IP detection.
-- **RSS Feed Generation**: Automatically generates an RSS feed for blog updates, compatible with any RSS reader.
+- **RSS Feed Generation**: Automatically generates RSS feeds with article summaries (optimized for performance).
+- **Social Integration**: Header icons for easy access to GitHub, Discord, Folo, and RSS feeds.
-- **Folo Reader Integration**: Includes specific tracking points for the [Folo](https://folo.im/) RSS reader.
+- **Folo Reader Integration**: Includes specific tracking points and direct links for the [Folo](https://folo.im/) RSS reader.
 - **Book Recommendations**: A dedicated section to display a curated list of books.
 - **Project Showcase**: Display personal or professional projects.
-- **SEO Friendly**: Includes Google Search Console verification and other SEO considerations.
+- **SEO Friendly**: Includes Google Search Console verification and RSS auto-discovery meta tags.
 - **Responsive Design**: Fully responsive layout for an optimal experience on any device.
 - **Dark/Light Theme**: A theme switcher for user preference.

 ### Admin Panel (`/ui-admin`)

 - **Secure Authentication**: JWT-based login system to protect admin routes.
-- **Dashboard**: A central dashboard to view key metrics, including a page view leaderboard.
+- **Analytics Dashboard**: View key metrics including page view leaderboard and traffic analytics.
+- **RSS Management**: One-click RSS feed generation and management tools.
 - **Full CRUD for Articles**: Create, Read, Update, and Delete articles with a rich text editor.
 - **Full CRUD for Books**: Easily manage the book recommendation list.
 - **Modern UI**: Built with Ant Design for a professional and intuitive user experience.